 Western Pawnbrokers has grown to be the oldest pawnshop in Montana, pioneering many lending regulations that are mandatory in the industry today.
 Owners Bert and Andy Nelson have been offering fair loans and fair prices on unique, new and used items to generations of customers.
-Services include bail bonds, consumer loans, check cashing, and pawn loans.
+Services include bail bonds, consumer loans, and pawn loans.

 In 1975, Bert Nelson was seeking a career change that would get him out of his Missoula office and back to eastern Montana.
 He ended up opening a little pawnshop on Montana Avenue in Billings, Montana.

 Soon he moved 30 feet west to the historical J.D.
 Losekamp Building.
 Built in 1903, this 18,000 square foot building sports a 16-room hotel on the second floor.
 It housed cowboys and travelers in the good old days and is still operating today.
 Western Pawnbrokers still operates in this same location in the heart of downtown Billings.